-For students who have not completed the required English-language education, we will also accept a wide range of English proficiency exams as proof of fluency.
+For students who have not completed the required English-language education, we will also accept a wide range of English language exams as proof of proficiency.
 The following is a list of the English tests we recognize, along with the minimum scores we will accept:

-- TOEFL IBT: overall score of 95; including a minimum of 20 in each four components - TOEFL CBT: overall score of 240; including a minimum essay score of 4.5 - IELTS Academic: 6 or higher - CLB: Listening 8; Reading 8; Speaking 8; Writing 7 - MELAB: 80 or higher
+- TOEFL iBT: overall score of 95; with a minimum score of 20 in each component - IELTS Academic: 6 or higher - CLB: Listening 8; Reading 8; Speaking 8; Writing 7

-Our language proficiency standards are based on industry best practices across Canada, and we have done our best to make sure that they're in line with the requirements of the major professional associations and regulatory colleges.
+Our language proficiency standards are based on industry-best practices across Canada, and we have done our best to make sure that they're in line with the requirements of the major professional associations and regulatory colleges.
 However, there is no single consistent standard across the profession.
 Meeting our language requirements does not guarantee that students will meet the language standard of any specific association.

-Repeating students
+Returning students